 GOING "TRAD" AROUND THE WATER

-For many of us, the romance of journeying and outdoor living is at the heart of British "Trad" - ad that's reflected in calssic associations with everything from tarps and axes to fireboxes and Kelly Kettles.
-What's that mean for us?
+For many of us, the romance of journeying and outdoor living is at the heart of British "Trad" - and that's reflected in classic associations with everything from tarps and axes to fireboxes and Kelly Kettles - but what's that mean for us?

 What does "journeying" mean for us?
 Lots of packs, barrels, portaging, overnighting and so on?
 Maybe carrying a lot of stuff?
 Or in practice, are we might mostly going to end up afloat in “boat-paddle-go” mode?

-If we’re going to carry shedloads of stuff we’re going to have to confront the lash-leash-loose debate.
-That means our boat will need to work for whatever solutions we choose, which has implications for outfitting.
+If we’re going to carry shedloads of stuff we’re going to have to confront the Lashed, Leashed or Loose debate.
+That means our boat will need to work for whatever solutions we choose, which has implications for Outfitting Our Canoe.

 Do we want a canoe which is convenient for large packs, or if we’re going to use a trolley on our portages do we just need space to pack that in alongside everything else?